andre-carvalho/TerraMAServer/README.md

 # Docker file to deploy

-This docker is prepared to run a Flesk server used in this project.
+This docker is prepared to run a Flask server used in this project.
 No has PostgreSQL database service.
 You need your our SGDB service.

 ### Prerequisites